jarrodbb/Text-Editor/README.md

 ## Installation

+### Running the application

+In the terminal run `npm run start` in the root of the application.
+This will start the application in the backend and serve the client.

+Webpack will create a dist folder that has bundled the JavaScript files.

+Webpack will also generate a HTML file, service worker and a manifest file

+By including Babel in the ```webpack.config.js``` next-gen JavaScript can be utilised in the application

+### Deployed Link

 This Text-Editor is a deployed application.
 Please see below the link to view the site.
 Have fun

-### Deployed Link

 [its-a-text-editor](https://its-a-text-editor-6c1743480971.herokuapp.com/)